isabella232/Example-Repo/README.md

-This project contains a file named next-js-boilerplate.md that is amdletated with the project description and contains the following content:

 [...]

 The project contains a file named next-seo-boilerplate.md that is amdletated with the project description and contains the following content: